·5 min read

 For property investors, this matters enormously.
 Buying into a planned financial district at an early stage — before the full tenant mix matures and before the district achieves prime status — has historically produced outsized capital appreciation.
 TRX is at that inflection point in 2026: the infrastructure is complete, anchor tenants are in place, and residential values are still early in their repricing cycle.

-TRX Property Prices and Price-Per-Square-Foot Analysis
+TRX Property Investment: Prices and PSF Analysis for 2026

 Residential pricing at TRX currently ranges from RM 1,000–1,400 per square foot for standard units, with premium floors and penthouses transacting at higher multiples.
 TRX Residences by Lendlease — the flagship residential offering — has positioned itself at the upper end of the district's pricing, reflecting the developer's international track record and the quality of the building specification.